dergigi/dergigi.github.io/support.md

 [translations]: {{ '/translations' | absolute_url }}
 [license]: {{ '/license' | absolute_url }}

 [^ln-addr]: A [Lightning Address](https://lightningaddress.com/) allows you to receive bitcoin payments using an e-mail style address format.
-Try it out yourself using one of these Telegram bots: [LNTXBOT](https://telegram.me/lntxbot), [LightningTipBot](https://t.me/LightningTipBot)
+Try it out yourself by signing up to [Stacker News](https://stacker.news) or by using one of these Telegram bots: [LNTXBOT](https://telegram.me/lntxbot), [LightningTipBot](https://t.me/LightningTipBot)